Resilient K-Pop Rookies TOO Share Their Most Embarrassing Moments On Stage & Signature Dance Moves

-K-Pop Rookies TOO Play 29 Questions, Share Their Most Cringeworthy Past Looks & Show Off Their Dance Moves
+K-Pop Rookies TOO Play 29 Questions, Share Their Most Embarrassing Moments On Stage & Show Off Their Dance Moves

 At first glance, new Korean group TOO look more like your friendly neighborhood backyard baseball team than one of the most buzzed-about rookie acts on the scene right now.
 And yes, there's no denying that these 10 are those kinds of friends who your parents never mind having over for dinner.
-But TOO, who range in age from 17 to 24, are more than just charismatic: they're easily one of the most resilient new groups in K-pop.
+But the members of TOO, who range in age from 18 to 21, are more than just charismatic: they're easily one of the most resilient new groups in K-pop.

 Around six months ago, TOO, which stands for Ten Oriented Orchestra, were formed after competing on Mnet's "World Klass" survival show, a program akin to MTV's Making The Band or The X-Factor.
 In April (weeks later than expected due to COVID-19), Chihoon, Donggeon, Chan, Jisu, Minsu, Jaeyun, J.You, Kyungho, Jerome, and Woonggi then made their official debut as a team during the height of the coronavirus pandemic.
-Usually, this would mean performing their newest single for a packed crowd on various music shows (think MTV's TRL), but instead, despite not having the screaming support of fans (called TOOgether) to draw energy from, the team performed "Magnolia" off of their first EP, Reason For Being: 仁 (Benevolence), with power and grace.
+Usually, this would mean performing their newest single for a packed crowd on various music shows (think MTV's TRL), but instead, despite not having the screaming support of fans (called TOOgether) to draw energy from, the team nevertheless performed "Magnolia" off of their first EP, Reason For Being: 仁 (Benevolence), with power and grace.

 Advertisement